vivekruhela/miRPipe/README.md

    .              .                .
    .              .                .
 ```
 Please note that, in `sample_list.csv`, it is absolutely a must to sort all the sample name alphanumerically.
 This is necessary because the final count file generated at the end of pipeline (and before differential expression analysis) have all the columns sorted in alpha-numerically ascending order.
 The order of columns in final count matrix generated in the end of pipeline and order in samples in `sample_list.csv` must be same in order to conduct correct differential expression analysis.
-The example screenshot `sample_list.csv` file (located in Demo_data) for CLL data is shown below:
+The example screenshot `sample_list.csv` file for CLL data is shown below:

 ![Screenshot for Sample_list csv file](Figures/Sample_list.png)